sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone-kymaruntime/integrate-with-work-zone-kymaruntime.md

     --set-file xsuaa.jsonParameters=xs-security.json
     ```

-    > With the ***helm upgrade --install*** command you can install a new chart as well as upgrade an existing chart.
+    > With the ***helm upgrade --install*** command, you can install a new chart as well as upgrade an existing chart.

 #### Create destinations

 When the application is successfully deployed, you have to configure design and runtime destinations.
-This enables SAP Build Work Zone, standard edition to configure sites with the application configurations like groups, roles, categories, and so on.
+Design and runtime destinations enable SAP Build Work Zone, standard edition to configure sites with the application configurations like groups, roles, categories, and so on.

-1. Create runtime destination:
+1. Create a runtime destination:

     1. Navigate to your subaccount and choose **Connectivity** &rarr; **Destinations** on the left.